 You must know what type of legal act you have since directives, commission decisions and recommendations can have the same citation.
 For example, 93/13 (EC) could be a directive or a decision.

 - Index to the Official Journal of the European Communities

-Issued monthly & cumulated annually; covers EC legislation and lists filed cases and final judgments of the European Court of Justice.
+Issued monthly and cumulated annually; covers EC legislation and lists filed cases and final judgments of the European Court of Justice.
 Particularly useful with year and subject.

-Issued monthly & cumulated annually; arranged by document number with regulations listed first, followed by directives and decisions.
+Issued monthly and cumulated annually; arranged by document number with regulations listed first, followed by directives and decisions.

 - Directory of Community Legislation in Force and Other Acts of the Community Institutions

-Produced in June and December, each publication is a cumulation including all binding secondary EC legislation in force from 1952 to the present.
-Volume I consists of 20 topical chapters with legislation arranged by subject.
-Volume II is a chronological and alphabetical index of legislation found in Vol. I. Provides quick access to complete history of legislative acts.
-KJE 915.D47 and INTL Media (fiche).
-Also available on the EUR-Lex site in both an analytical and alphabetical index.
+Produced in June and December, each publication is a cumulation that includes all binding secondary EC legislation in force since 1952.
+Volume I consists of 20 topical chapters with legislation arranged by subject; Volume II is a chronological and alphabetical index of legislation found in Volume I. Provides quick access to complete history of legislative acts.
+KJE 915.D47 and INTL Media (fiche) (1984–2002).

 - European Communities Legislation: Current Status

 Two volumes with supplement.
 Beginning with the entries in the English Special Edition of the OJ covering the years 1952-1973, and then on year by year basis, sets out chronologically the reference number of the legal act with title and OJ cite.
 Also covers legislation no longer in force.
 Current briefing service newsletter in separate folder.
 REF KJE 920.E974